 Opt.
 Code Symbol Function Name Input State Description 31 OPE Force Operation ON from Digital Operator Forces the operator interface Run command to over-ride commands from input terminals (such as [FW], [RV]).
-OFF Run command operates normally, as configured by A002 Valid fo Valid for inputs: C001, C002, C003, C004, C005 Example: (Requires input configuration-see page 3-43.
-Jumper position shown is Require 1.000 02) for -xFU/-xFR models; for -xFE models, see page 4-11 .)
-Notes: OPE When changing the [OPE] state during Run Mode (inverter is driving the motor), the inverter will stop the motor before the new [OPE] state takes effect.
+OFF Run command operates normally, as configured by A002 Valid for inputs: C001, C002, C003, C004, C005 Example: (Requires input configuration- see page 3-43 .
+Jumper position shown is - Required settings:A001 A002 (set not equal to 02) for -xFU/-xFR models; for -xFE models, see page 4-11 .)
+Notes: When changing the [OPE] state during Run Mode (inverter is driving the motor), the inverter will stop the motor before the new [OPE] state takes effect.
 If the [OPE] input turns ON and the digital operator gives a Run command while the inverter is already running, the inverter stops the motor.
-Then the digital operator can TH FW 5 4 3 2 1 P24 PLC CM1 contr control the motor.
-See I/O specs on page $4-8$ .
+Then the digital operator can control the motor.
+OPE TH FW 5 4 3 2 1 P24 PLC CM1 O See I/O specs on page 4-8.